 - Students report any incidents of verbal or physical abuse to their field instructors.

-- Students never be left alone in a potentially dangerous situation.
+- Students are never left alone in a potentially dangerous situation.

 The Sexual Harassment policy has now been updated to reflect the McGill-wide policy.
-Please see this website: Assessors/Harassment, Sexual Harassment and Discrimination
+Please see the Assessors/Harassment, Sexual Harassment and Discrimination website.